Academic Information and Policies

 In Case of an Extreme Emergency

-EXTREME EMERGENCY includes those conditions in which seconds lost may mean death–as choking, respiratory difficulties, unconscious, loss of pulse, severe shock, profuse hemorrhage, severe head injury, etc.
+EXTREME EMERGENCY includes those conditions in which seconds lost may mean death–such as choking, respiratory difficulties, unconsciousness, loss of pulse, severe shock, profuse bleeding, severe head injury, etc.

 In case of emergency